spsforks/QB64-Wiki/OPEN.md

 ## Example(s)

-*Example 1:* Function that displays errors and the number of errors in QBasic filenames.
+Function that displays errors and the number of errors in QBasic filenames.
 Returns 0 when filename is OK.

 ```vb